SIX PROBLEMS INVOLVING MEDICATION

 After disasters and in developing countries, the management of drug donations becomes extremely important.
 The key issue is to specify what you want and need, how much, and when it should arrive.
 Managing large quantities of unwanted and unneeded pharmaceuticals consumes valuable personnel time and space.
 After Hurricane Katrina, for example, the area was awash not only in water but also (figuratively) in cartons of ridiculously inappropriate donated medications.
 Safely disposing of this mountain of useless pharmaceuticals became an unwanted headache.

 Similar problems occur across the globe.
 A Harvard School of Public Health study found that about 30% of donated medications had an expiration date <1 year from the time they were shipped; 6% had <100 days left before they (officially) expired.
 Up to 42% of the drugs were not on either the country’s list or the World Health Organization’s (WHO) list of essential drugs, nor were they therapeutic alternatives for the essential drugs.2

 To help lessen problems with international drug donations, WHO has developed the following Guidelines for Drug Donations3:

 All drug donations should be based on an expressed need and be relevant to the disease pattern in the recipient country.
 Drugs should not be sent without prior consent of the recipient.

 All donated drugs or their generic equivalents should be approved for use in the recipient country and appear on the national list of essential drugs, or, if a national list is not available, on the WHO Model List of Essential Drugs (www.who.int/medicines/publications/essentialmedicines/en/), unless specifically requested otherwise by the recipient.

-The presentation, strength, and formulation of donated drugs, as much as possible, ...
+The presentation, strength, and formulation of donated drugs, ...